DJamesL/ionic-new-proj/READ_ME_MEMEM.txt

 -- create a separate file for routing(similar to app-routing.modules.ts) (new in Ionic 4? meron na agad eh) -- for routing HARDCODED first!
 - remove places header

+PREPARING DATA SERVICES
+- create a data model first
+-- new file for place-model
+- create a service
+- create dummy data in the newly created service